Ontology Management and Semantic Modeling Operating Model for Enterprise Context

 Additive change before breaking change

-The default evolution pattern for a semantic model should be additive: new classes, new properties, new relationships, with existing terms left intact.
-DCAT 3 demonstrates this approach explicitly, preserving backward compatibility with DCAT 2 while introducing new features and relaxing (not tightening) constraints.
+The default evolution pattern for a semantic model should be additive: new classes, new properties, and new relationships, with existing terms left intact.
+DCAT 3 demonstrates this approach explicitly, preserving backward compatibility with DCAT 2 while introducing new features and relaxing, not tightening, constraints.

 Breaking changes, such as splitting a class into two, removing a property, or changing a property's range, should require a higher approval bar and a migration path.
 Treating additive change as the default reduces the coordination cost of every release.